-With the Band’s Fan Crews enable mid-tier to big-time artists to harness the power of their fandom by having a direct line of communication with their fans, without algorithms.
+With the Band’s Fan Crews enable mid-tier to big-time artists to harness the power of their fan community by having a direct line of communication with their fans, without algorithms.
 Since 70 per cent of an artist’s revenue comes from fans, With The Band’s Fan Crews serve as a way to convert regular fans into super fans who can contribute to an artist’s income.
 In addition, it also allows fans to connect with each other and with their favourite artist.

 “There’s no algorithm.
 We really try to make sure that if the artist wants to directly talk to a person, they can 100 per cent do that.
 Every single post that they’re posting gets sent directly to the fan,” clarified Sarah Beth.

-“So we’re really trying to just increase that one-on-one engagement, as well as build a community, and help fans become friends with other fans.
-At the end of the day, a strong community is what really makes the difference between an artist that’s gonna last a few years to one with a really long career.”
+“So we’re really trying to just increase that one-on-one engagement, as well as build a fan community, and help fans become friends with other fans.
+At the end of the day, a strong fan community is what really makes the difference between an artist that’s gonna last a few years to one with a really long career.”

 What’s next for With The Band?